Using fdrawcmd.sys

 sp.head = 0;

-// seek and scan track
+// Seek and scan track

 DeviceIoControl(h, IOCTL_FD_SCAN_TRACK, &sp, sizeof(sp), psr, sizeof(buf), &dwRet, NULL);

-// process the returned header list
+// Process the returned header list

-for (i = 0 ; i < psr->count ; i++)
+for (int i = 0 ; i < psr->count ; i++)

 {

-// do something with psr->Header[i]
+// Do something with psr->Header[i]

 }